Seniblue/Underwater/README.md

 ![uw](uw.png)

->[!attention] Note
+> [!WARNING]
->This theme works best with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin, which allows you to choose a colorscheme and even to customize **all** the theme colors.
+> This theme works best with the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin, which allows you to choose a colorscheme and even to customize **all** the theme colors.

 # Colorschemes